imotai/devbox/README.md

 # what's devbox

-devbox helps you to initialize c++ development enviroment quickly
+devbox helps you to initialize c++ development enviroment in minutes

 ## 1